-Net operating expenses have increased by 7% during the period.
-The primary driver of this increase is relates to staff and consultancy costs, software and license fees and Capita costs.
+Net operating expenses have increased by 26% during the period.
+The primary driver of this increase is relates to development expenditure.
 In addition, acquisition costs incurred have increased due to an increase in distribution costs.
+Investment expenses increased primarily due to an increase an in assets under management, to a reclassification between investment management expenses and deferred tax during the prior year.